 - 3.2.2 Transportation-General - 1.
-The transportation system within the GGH will be planned and managed to - a) provide connectivity among transportation modes for moving people and for moving goods b) offer a balance of transportation choices that reduces reliance upon any single mode and promotes transit, cycling and walking c) be sustainable, by encouraging the most financially and environmentally appropriate mode for trip-making d) offer multi-modal access to jobs, housing, schools, cultural and recreational opportunities, and goods and services e) provide for the safety of system users.
+The transportation system within the GGH will be planned and managed to - a) provide connectivity among transportation modes for moving people and for moving goods - b) offer a balance of transportation choices that reduces reliance upon any single mode and promotes transit, cycling and walking - c) be sustainable, by encouraging the most financially and environmentally appropriate mode for trip-making - d) offer multi-modal access to jobs, housing, schools, cultural and recreational opportunities, and goods and services - e) provide for the safety of system users.

-3. In planning for the development, optimization, and/or expansion of new or existing transportation corridors, the Ministers of Infrastructure and Transportation, other Ministers of the Crown, other public agencies and municipalities will-

-a) ensure that corridors are identified and protected to meet current and projected needs for various travel modes b) support opportunities for multi-modal use where feasible, in particular prioritizing transit and goods movement needs over those of single occupant automobiles d) consider separation of modes within corridors, where appropriate a) provide safe, comfortable travel for pedestrians and bicyclists within existing communities and new development b) provide linkages between intensification areas, adjacent neighbourhoods, and transit stations, including dedicated lane space for bicyclists on the major street network where feasible.
+- 3. In planning for the development, optimization, and/or expansion of new or existing transportation corridors, the Ministers of Infrastructure and Transportation, other Ministers of the Crown, other public agencies and municipalities will - a) ensure that corridors are identified and protected to meet current and projected needs for various travel modes - b) support opportunities for multi-modal use where feasible, in particular prioritizing transit and goods movement needs over those of single occupant automobiles d) consider separation of modes within corridors, where appropriate b) provide linkages between intensification areas, adjacent neighbourhoods, and transit stations, including dedicated lane space for bicyclists on the major street network where feasible.